tanyaS121/ComputerGraphics-VII/README.md

 - Drawing a line using OpenGL and show rotation
 - Drawing a line using OpenGL and show translation
 - Draw a ball and show its bouncing motion using OpenGL
+- Draw a house and show sunrise and sunset between the mountains using OpenGL